 POS stands for Point of Sale.

-If you’ve left your house lately, you’ve probably been participating in POS purchases all the time, everywhere you go.
-A POS purchase occurs whenever you, the cardholder, tap your card on the card reader for your weekly groceries or enter your PIN number at reception to pay your chiropractor.
+If you've left your house lately, you've probably been participating in POS purchases all the time, everywhere you go.
+A POS transaction occurs whenever you, the cardholder tap your card on the card reader for your weekly groceries for example, or enter your PIN number at reception to pay your chiropractor.